karayabin/universe-snapshot/universe/Ling/Light/personal/mydoc/pages/light-service-container.md

 - ${app_dir}                the application root directory.
 This variable is passed by the ServiceContainerHelper (the object used to instantiate the container in a light app).
 - @service(my_service)      to call another service, this is provided by the [Octopus](https://github.com/lingtalfi/Octopus) implementation used by the light service container by default.
-- @container(my_service)    to reference the service container itself, this is also provided by Octopus
+- @container()              to reference the service container itself, this is also provided by Octopus

 We can also use the [variable reference mechanism of the SicFileCombinerUtil](https://github.com/lingtalfi/SicTools/blob/master/doc/api/Ling/SicTools/Util/SicFileCombinerUtil.md#variable-references) class to override any property of the resulting